 We provide services for children, adolescents, and adults experiencing any type of communication disorder.
 A communication disorder is defined as: any impairment in the ability to understand or use verbal, nonverbal and/or written language systems.
 It may be evident in the processes of hearing, language, and/or speech and may range in severity from mild to profound.
+We can advise and teach, especially where communication has broken down as a result of an injury.
 Communication disorders may be developmental in nature or acquired due to illness or injury.

 These may be related to:

 Feeding and Swallowing Problems